 Leaving the accident also denies you the ability to defend yourself against others involved in the accident who are trying to assign you to blame.
 Staying will allow you to give your side of the story to investigators.

-After providing the police officer with your contact information, be sure to give an accurate and detailed account of what happened.
+After providing the police officer with your contact information, give an accurate and detailed account of what happened.
 Describe the circumstances leading up to the crash, what happened during the accident, and what took place during the aftermath of the collision.

 Exchanging Information After a Trucking Accident